-Provide practice in goal-setting to help students recognize the value of having mentors in their lives.

-- 1. Suggest a hypothetical goal that is applicable to students' lives, such as wanting to improve a grade from a B- to an A by the next report card.
-Ask students to play the role of mentee in this situation. - 2.
-Use the following questions as a guide to develop understanding of setting and achieving goals.
-Consider using a turn-and-talk strategy to engage students in thinking through these questions with a peer.

-Why is this goal important?
-How long do you think it will take to achieve this goal?
-(See Related Questions to Explore, below, to discuss short- and long-term goals.)
-What steps or actions do you need to take to reach your goal?
-How will you know if you've achieved your goal?
-Do you think it would be helpful to have a mentor?
-Why?
-What are some ways a mentor can help you?
-What are some things a mentor might expect from you?
+- 1. Use the "Related Questions to Explore" as discussion springboards or writing prompts to help students further explore the importance of mentors. - 2.
+Provide practice in goal setting to help students recognize the value of having mentors in their lives. - a) Suggest a hypothetical goal that is applicable to students' lives, such as wanting to improve a grade from a B- to an A by the next report card.
+Ask students to play the role of mentee in this situation. - b) Use the following questions as a guide to develop understanding of setting and achieving goals.
+Consider using a turn-and-talk strategy to engage students in thinking through these questions with a peer. - Why is this goal important? - How long do you think it will take to achieve this goal? - What steps or actions do you need to take to reach your goal? - How will you know if you've achieved your goal? - Do you think it would be helpful to have a mentor?
+Why? - What are some ways a mentor can help you? - What are some things a mentor might expect from you?

-Related Questions to Explore
+Related Questions to Explore:

-- 1. In the video, a speaker mentions that mentors are usually a little older than their mentees.
+- In the video, a speaker mentions that mentors are usually a little older than their mentees.
 Do you think it would be helpful to have a mentor who is a little older than you?
-Why do you think this? - 2.
-Imagine you are asking someone to be your mentor.
-What are some ways you can prepare in advance for this? (for example, by identifying specific goals) - 3.
-What do you think a short-term goal is? (something you can accomplish soon) How do you think this compares with a long-term goal? (takes a year or more to achieve) What are some examples of each? (short-term: finishing your report by the weekend; long-term: graduate from high school/college) - 4.
-Have you ever worked to achieve a goal before?
+Why do you think this? - Imagine you are asking someone to be your mentor.
+What are some ways you can prepare in advance for this? (e.g., by identifying specific goals) - What do you think a short-term goal is?
+How do you think this compares with a long-term goal?
+(Note: In this context, a long-term goal should take a year or more to achieve.)
+What are some examples of each? - Have you ever worked to achieve a goal before?
 What was easiest about this for you?
-What was difficult? - 5.
-How can a mentor help you stay on track with your goals? - 6.
-Why do you think mentors volunteer to help young people achieve their goals?
+What was the most difficult? - How can a mentor help you stay on track with your goals? - Why do you think mentors volunteer to help young people achieve their goals?